 I attended the ‘5S’, ‘Standard work’ and the ‘Lean problem solving’ workshops all taught by [Honsha].
 They were fantastic.
 Lean problem solving was my favorite.
 Each of the classes were taught so that people new to Lean and people with years of experience all learned a lot.
 The information started with high level knowledge and then was explained at a more granular level.
 I was able to come back to work the following week and directly apply what I learned.
 I have since run two A3 – PDCA problem solving events and a 5S.
 The difference between workshops I have been to in the past versus those I attended was that I have never been able to teach the knowledge and facilitate events with the confidence.
 The workshops I attended helped me understand the tools from a bunch of different levels so I could teach them with confidence.
 All three courses are recommended but especially the A3 – PDCA problem solving.

 Sammy’s training was literally a whole new level of training from anything that I have experienced in the past.
 It was extraordinary.
 The content was extremely valuable to me.
 He has a unique perspective as Toyota alumni that really helped fill some of the gaps in my Lean training.
 It was so illuminating hearing about and seeing TPS examples really for the first time.

 Sammy’s presentation skills are also very effective.
 He has a masterful approach to weaving simulations into the teaching content in a way that really kept my attention and maximized my ability to retain the information.
 He’s also really funny too, which is a plus.

-Very impressive approach by showing with high effectiveness the intrinsic density of lean culture.
-It showed me how transforming and at the same time how simple, this way of thinking and acting can impact both the efficiency and productivity.
+Very impressive approach by showing with high effectiveness the intrinsic density of Lean culture.
+It showed me how transforming and at the same time how simple, this way of thinking and acting can impact both efficiency and productivity.